FurryGamesIndex/games/doc/tags.en.md

     - This tag implicate (depend on) these tags: `mustelidae`
 - `weasel` Main characters include weasel furries
     - This tag implicate (depend on) these tags: `mustelidae`
+- `ferret` Main characters include ferret furries
+    - This tag implicate (depend on) these tags: `mustelidae`

 ### Biological species: Reptilia